-The photographs are preceded by a brilliant interview: “Exile is my Strength”, a hymn to liberty, and sincerity; things long forgotten in Iran.
+The photographs are preceded by a brilliant interview: “Exile is my strength”, a hymn to liberty, and sincerity; things long forgotten in Iran.

-I am, we are, grateful to Golshifteh Farahani and all artists for whom freedom is dear.
+We are, grateful to Golshifteh Farahani and all artists for whom freedom is dear.

 Sonnet to Liberty

 NOT that I love thy children, whose dull eyes